kirilkirkov/PHP-Selenium-Testing-Framework/README.md

 - Push your branch and create a Pull Request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the <a href="https://github.com/kirilkirkov/PHP-Selenium-Testing-Framework/blob/main/LICENSE">LICENSE</a> file for details.